mike-lischke/jree/readme.md

 This module contains a subset of JRE classes ported to Typescript and serves as runtime for Typescript and Javascript code that need JRE classes.
 It's a [clean room](https://en.wikipedia.org/wiki/Clean_room_design) implementation, which means no Java code was used for the implementation.
 Everything was written from scratch, but the Java API documentation was used as a reference.
 This allows to release the code under a permissive license (MIT) and to use it in any (including commercial) projects, in opposition to the GPL license of the original JRE.

+It is not necessary to have Java installed, as the JREE runs purely in a Javascript interpreter (Node.js or a browser).

 ## Installation and Use

 Run